-Being involved in school life
+12 Being involved in school life

 Children who join Windlesham School and Nursery in the Owlets and Reception are included as part of the wider school community.
-The children benefit from opportunities to use the grounds including the pond, hall, gym, front garden, 2 large playgrounds, lawn area and pirate ship play area for learning opportunities.
+The children benefit from opportunities to use the grounds including the pond, hall, front garden, 2 large playgrounds, lawn area and newly developed outdoor learning spaces for learning opportunities.
 The staff have access to a wide range of expertise and resources across the school from ICT and the use of the specialised suite, to borrowing microscopes from the science lab.
-The children in the Owlets are timetabled to have French, music, PE, library and cooking slots across the week.
-In addition, the Reception children also enjoy dance, swimming, ICT and can join extra options such as ballet.
+The children in the Owlets are timetabled to have French, music, PE, library and cooking activities.
+In addition, the Reception children also enjoy dance, swimming, ICT and can join extra options.